amor71/LiuAlgoTrader/docs/source/Under-the-hood.rst

 models
 ******
-Data abstraction layer implementing the persistancy and loading of the data model.
+Data abstraction layer implementing the persistence and loading of the data model.

 Data Model
 ----------